 I. WHAT IS THE BASIS FOR A CHAPTER 18?
 Soldiers who fail to meet the body fat composition/weight control standards set forth in AR.600-9.
 Separation action may not be initiated under this chapter until the soldier has been given a reasonable opportunity to comply with reduction goals set for him by health care personnel.

 Action will be taken to separate a member when it is clearly established that: 1) Despite attempts to reduce weight or body fat composition the soldier has failed to meet the goals AND 2) The soldier has NOT been diagnosed by health care personnel as having a medical condition which precludes them from participating in the Army body fat composition/weight control program.
-NOTE: If the soldier has been declared that being over weight is a medical problem, the soldier will not be separated per this paragraph.
+NOTE: If it has been determined that a soldier is over weight due to a medical problem, the soldier will not be separated under Chapter 18.

 II.
 WHAT MUST THE COMMAND DO BEFORE THEY CAN INITIATE A CHAPTER 18 FOR FAILURE TO MEET ARMY BODY FAT COMPOSITION/WEIGHT CONTROL STANDARDS?